PressPlay

 PressPlay, stylised pressplay, was a digital music store that operated from December 2001 until March 2003.
 It was a joint venture between Universal Music Group and Sony Music Entertainment in response to the popularity of Napster and to rival RealNetworks' online service MusicNet, which had signed BMG, EMI and AOL Time Warner.
+The service was unpopular and widely derided.

 History

 The service was announced in April 2001 as Duet.
 Yahoo announced a deal to market the service.

 The service was rebranded as pressplay in June 2001.

 In August 2001, the United States Department of Justice began an antitrust investigation of both pressplay and MusicNet, before the services launched.

 The service launched in December 2001.
 That month, it announced an agreement with Roxio to offer users the ability to burn CDs.

 It announced a licensing agreement with Broadcast Music, Inc. in January 2002.

-In May 2003, Roxio acquired the service for $12.5 million in cash and approximately 3.9 million shares of Roxio common stock and used it as a base to launch Napster, a music streaming service.
+In May 2003, Roxio acquired the service for $12.5 million in cash and approximately 3.9 million shares of Roxio common stock and used it as a base to launch a music streaming service under the brand name Napster.